Desfile de Bufos, March

 Pilgrims in their thousands flock to the town of Esquipulas in the days leading up to January 15 to pay homage to the Black Christ.

-In the highly traditional Baja Verapaz town of Rabinal, pre-Colombian dances are performed during the Fiesta de San Pedro from the 19th to the 25th.
+In the highly traditional Baja Verapaz town of Rabinal, pre-Columbian dances are performed during the Fiesta de San Pedro from the 19th to the 25th.

 The European spring break sees a mini high season – nothing books out, but things start to get a little more lively.